lyokha/nginx-haskell-module/README.md

   the module initialization and shut down, the old workers will shut down.
 No live workers will exist.

-All errors will be logged, so the best way to find out if errors occurred during reloading of the nginx configuration (and at the start of nginx too) is to refer to the logs.
+All errors are logged, so the best way to find out if errors occurred during reloading of the nginx configuration (and at the start of nginx too) is to refer to the logs.